 Every summer a fresh wave of black college women start a new phase of their lives.
 Many discover who they are, what their goals are, and what they want to do once they graduate.

 It can be an exciting time because college promises the ability to start earning a consistent income after graduation, the potential for job security, and general upward mobility.
 However, this promise is not true for everyone.

 As black women graduate, they are immediately thrown into different realities, as the majority of them are forced to reckon with student loans.

-With the economy reeling from the impact of COVID and racial injustice at the forefront of many conversations, the student debt crisis and the impact of it on black women can not be ignored.
+With the economy reeling from the impact of the recent pandemic and racial injustice at the forefront of many conversations, the student debt crisis and its impact on black women can not be ignored.

 And there has never been a more critical time to address this.
 But first, let's go over what exactly this crisis is.

 As of today, American college students have racked up a staggering $1.4 trillion in debt.
 Many pay for their education using a combination of grants, scholarships, and help from family.
 However, the majority rely on debt.

 Between 1997 and 2016, the median estimated federal student loan debt across the U.S. went from $3,640 to $30,000.
 And according to credit.com, by 2019, the average student loan debt per person was $31,172.